thepowersgang/rust_os/Notes/VFS_and_mmap.md

 Symbolic Links
 ---
 Naive model is to restart parsing when a symlink is encountered, absolutising the new path (CUR + LINK).
-*Not sure if this is the correct model to be using, possible problems with expected POSIX model?*
+*Not sure if this is the correct model to be using, possible problems with expected POSIX model?
+That said, pick the most sensible model*

 Access API
 ---